Print in CMYK or RGB: Use the Right Color Model for Your Design

 If you try to print a design on a postcard that is saved in an RGB format, the colors on the physical printed item will most likely look different from the way they are displayed on the screen.
 To avoid this issue and make sure your order looks the way you intend, make sure it is saved as a CMYK file before you submit it to be printed.
 If the design is saved as a CMYK file, the printer can “read” the file and produce the beautiful, bright colors in the design as you expected.

-So, how do you make sure your files are in CMYK vs RGB mode?
+How do you make sure your files are in CMYK vs RGB mode?

 If you are working in Adobe Photoshop, Illustrator, or InDesign, tutorials are available all over the web to show you how to easily set your file in CMYK mode.
 If you realize you’ve been designing in RGB mode, there are also many resources available to show you how to change your file to CMYK with a quick Google search.
 Here is one great resource.
 What if you are trying to convert a PDF to CMYK?
 Here is a resource for PDF conversion.